Notes

 Auto-save and note basics

-• Fields: a title (defaults to "Untitled Note", max 500 characters), an optional body, a pinned indicator, an author, and created/updated timestamps.
+Each note has a title (defaults to "Untitled Note", max 500 characters), an optional body, a pinned indicator, an author, and created/updated timestamps.
+Edits auto-save as you type, so rapid keystrokes collapse into a single save.
+The list shows pinned notes first, then most recently updated.
+Deleted notes are hidden and recoverable, not destroyed.

 Attachments